techreturners/programming_fundamentals_005/README.md

 # Advanced Objects: Sugar Library

 In this exercise we'll be creating some helpful extensions to the `Object` object in JavaScript, inspired by the [Sugar JavaScript library](https://sugarjs.com/docs/#/Object).
+Note

 The aim of this exercise is to become more comfortable working with objects in JavaScript, specifically: